mmorrison24/React-Test-Project/README.md

 Foundation:

-1. react-slingshot - start-kit, saw some older tutorials using it. [see regrets]
+1. react-slingshot - start-kit, saw some older tutorials using it. [see Improvements]
 2. standard redux stuff
 3. redux-saga + axios for api integration
 4. smart containers - stateless components